ru-fu/sdk-nrf/doc/nrf/doc_build.rst

 #.
 Access http://localhost:8000/latest/index.html with your browser to see the documentation.

 To add other versions of the documentation to your local documentation output, build the versions from a tagged release and rename the :file:`html` folder to the respective version (for example, |release_number_tt|).

+Filtering expected warnings
+***************************

+There are some known issues with Sphinx/Breathe that generate Sphinx warnings even though the input is valid C code.
+While these issues are being considered for fixing Zephyr provides a Sphinx extension that allows to filter them out based on a set of regular expressions.
+The extension is named ``zephyr.warnings_filter`` and is located at ``${ZEPHYR_BASE}/doc/_extensions/zephyr/warnings_filter.py``.
+It can be enabled on docsets that generate warnings caused by known issues.
+Refer to the documentation found in the extension sources for details on how to use it.

+The most common warning reported by Sphinx/Breathe is related to duplicate C declarations.
+This warning may be caused by different Sphinx/Breathe issues:

+- Multiple declarations of the same object are not supported
+- Different objects (e.g. a struct and a function) can not share the same name
+- Nested elements (e.g. in a struct or union) can not share the same name